What is Stress

-9. Spend time in nature.“Going outdoors helps to relieve your stress naturally, with research showing levels of the stress hormone cortisol lower in those who live in areas with the most green space, as are their self-reported feelings of stress.
+9. Spend time in nature.“Going outdoors helps to relieve your stress naturally, with research showing levels of the stress hormone cortisol lower in those who live in areas with the greenest space, as are their self-reported feelings of stress.
 Even five minutes in nature can help reduce stress and boost your mood.”

 10. Find positive behavior coping strategies.“There are both positive and negative coping strategies that people use.
 Some people may drink or smoke because of stress but these are obviously negative coping strategies.
 Some positive coping strategies are writing goals to tackle the problem, writing ‘to do’ lists, exercising, or doing the things that increase eustress (good stress).
 Writing goals and lists help to organize thoughts and actions so that you know how to fix the problem or possibly remove the stressor if possible.
 Exercise increases endorphins in our body or gives us the ‘runner’s high’ while also releasing the tension in our body and feelings of anxiety, depression, anger, and frustration.”

 11. Eat a variety of fresh fruits and vegetables.“‘Stress eating’, in the form of over-indulgence or trips to the vending machine or drive-through, may seem like a great idea when you’re feeling anxious.
 But the fact is that you’ll feel better in the long run if you reach for an apple instead of a bag of chips when you have the urge to munch.”

 12. Learn progressive muscle relaxation techniques.“Progressive Muscle Relaxation is meant to help you resolve any tension in your muscles and body.
 The idea is that you first tense and then relax all the muscles throughout your body to reach the ultimate state of relaxation. ”